Laguna Band Saws Reviewed - Complete Lineup From 14|12, 14BX, 18BX & Industrial Models

 The 3 HP 18 BX dubbed the “resaw king” runs $1850 – $2K after shipping

-I would call this Laguna’s entry level saw.
+I would call this an entry level saw.
 However, it is anything but.
-This is still a professional level saw albeit Laguna’s smallest model.
+This is still a professional level saw albeit the smallest model by Laguna for the price.

 - Motor: 1-3/4 HP